jz393/jz393.github.io/writing/8-quiet-second-love.md

 we decided to part ways
 i left and never looked back

+thousands of miles away
 i got with someone else
-thousands of miles away
 still, i remembered you occasionally
 in ancient libraries under decaying books

+my first destroyed me
 nearly a decade later
-my first destroyed me
 ashes and embers in my hair
 i believed i would never breathe again

-after months of mindless distractions
 empty thoughts, empty ambitions
+months of mindless distractions
 aimlessly wandering town again
 i noticed you in a small cafe